padi/padi.github.io/_posts/2013-03-23-first-post.md

 category: articles
 published: true
 ---
 Hello!
 If you're reading this, it's very likely that I don't have to introduce myself, but I'm going to do that anyway just to get done with the formalities.
-I'm Marc Ignacio, just some random guy in the interwebz.
+I'm Marc Ignacio, just some random guy in the interwebs.
 This is my first blog post and I really haven't thought through how this will look like.
 But I wanted to start now and prevent myself from procrastinating any further.
-In fact, this first blog is highly driven by a <a href="https://twitter.com/pd_i/status/311871792409092096" target="_blank">bet I created for myself</a>... that's due tonight.
+In fact, this first blog is highly driven by a bet I created for myself... that's due tonight.
 Haha

 As of writing, I haven't established the overall theme for this blog, but there is a reason why I wanted to create one.
 Some blog for a living.
 Some blog because they want to keep their peers updated --- the virtual diary of sorts before social networks came in.
 As for me, my primary motivator is self-improvement.